 |National General Ins.||1||112|

-As the chart illustrates, the average response time from the insurance companies that handle most of the claims is about two months.
-An important number to consider is the longer response time, which can be as long as seven months.
-We always want to push the insurance company along.
+Our lawyers always want to push the insurance company along.
 We want to settle every car accident case as quickly as we can.
 But we cannot advance the case at a speed that will compromise the value of the case.
 Our second goal is to get a quick settlement.
 But our first goal is to maximize the value of your claim.

 Obviously, there are real limitations to this study.
 You would need a sampling of thousands to get reliable data within a small standard deviation, particularly given the factor at play in individual cases.
-There are some factors that influence the time it takes for the insurance company to respond to our demand package with their first offer.
-Some of these factors include:

 - Whether there had been earlier communications regarding the client's injuries and medical bills